BongoSort/HotStone_Bak/TestList.md

 * Health starts at 21
 * When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
 * When the health of the hero reaches 0 or below, the hero dies, and the other hero wins.

+MANA Tests
+* Each Player has three mana when game begins(is initialized)
+* When Findus plays Uno, Then the mana available is one less (2 left)
+* at the Start of a players turn, their mana is restored to 3.
+* When Peddersen plays Dos, Then the mana available is two less.
+* When a player plays a card, Mana available is greater or equal to the cards cost.

+ATTACK Tests
+*

+HEALTH Tests
+*